suesakol/starter-hugo-academic/content/courses/2-2021-LG376/_index.md

+## Course organization

+Course management is done through **this course website** and **Microsoft Teams**.
+You can obtain course materials (syllabus, slides, assignments, etc.) from this website.
+Assignment submissions, class announcements, and grades will be handled through Teams.

-## Textbooks
+### Textbooks
 1. Ortega, L. (Revised version). *Understanding second language acquisition*.
 [OR for short]
 2. De Houwer, A. (2021). *Bilingual development in childhood*.
 Cambridge: Cambridge University Press [DH for short]

 Additional readings will be made available on Microsoft Teams.

-&nbsp;

-## Course organization
-In most cases, each class meeting will have lecture and practice components.
-During the first half of each class, we will cover topics presented in textbooks (L & C or J & M).
-As for the other half, you will receive hands-on training with Python and [Natural Language Toolkit (NLTK)](http://www.nltk.org).

-Course management is done through **this course website** and **MS Teams**.
-You can obtain course materials (syllabus, slides, assignments, etc.) from this website.
-Assignment submissions, class announcements, and grades will be handled through MS Teams.

-&nbsp;